KARWorkshop/KAR-Gecko-ASM/CT_Events/README.md

 - All Events Are Foggy || all events get a nice cloaking of fog

 - All Patch Dropppers || tells certain events to spawn with All Patches

+- No Fog And Bouncy Items || stops the fog and bouncy item events from occuring

+- Always Small Meteros || only small meteros will drop

+- Dyna Tac Meteros No Lose HP || Dynablade, Tac, and Meteros won't lose health